KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

-This mod is maintained by NathanKell with contributions from many
+This mod is maintained by NathanKell with contributions from many.

 License CC-BY-SA

 Also included: Module Manager (by sarbian, based on ialdabaoth's work).
-See Module Manager thread for details and license and source: http://http://forum.kerbalspaceprogram.com/threads/55219
+See Module Manager thread for details and license and source: http://forum.kerbalspaceprogram.com/threads/55219
 Module Manager is required for RO to work.

 INSTALL: